PhD in Criminology, Law and Society

 The PhD program accepts students with or without a previous graduate degree.
 Students who enter the doctoral program with a bachelor's degree will earn the MA in criminology, law and society as an integral part of the doctorate.

+All applicants to the doctoral program who intend to pursue full-time study are considered for funding.
 The department offers multi-year assistantships to doctoral applicants on a competitive basis.
-All applicants to the doctoral program who apply by the deadline are considered for funding.
 Additional funding opportunities for doctoral students are described here.

 Tags: